3. API: AqQueue Class

 Number

 The number of seconds the message is available to be dequeued before it expires.
+This attribute is an offset from the delay attribute.
+Expiration processing requires the queue monitor to be running.

 payload